 - Bring a good case for protection from sun and dust.

-- Digital thumb drive.
+- Digital thumb drive and/or hard-drive.
 Very useful for transporting digital files between computers.
 (Remember to bring the “drivers,” or any necessary software.)

 - Rechargeable batteries and charger.
 If you plan on bringing rechargeable batteries be sure that your charger will run on 220 volt current, or is multi-voltage.
 (Solar chargers get mixed reviews from Volunteers.)